nealey/homepage/content/blog/2025/08-04-drug-insurance/index.md

 ## Round 2 of failures

-This happened when I called the insurance company.
+These happened when I called the insurance company.

-* The insurance company also has no idea how prices are set
+* The insurance company also has no idea how prices are set at my local pharmacy
 * Alice, the teir 1 support person at the insurance company, had to guess what was going on, and guessed the initial price difference was due to a generic drug being filled the first time
-* I constructed a story where a generic would be filled at $10 where the brand name was $80
+* I imagined a story where a generic would be filled at $10 where the brand name was $80
 * When I asked Alice if the generic situation would be handled better if I switched the prescription to their in-house mail-order service, she agreed with me, without knowing if it was actually true
-* My healthcare provider bought my constructed story about the generic
+* My healthcare provider believed my constructed story about the generic

 ## Round 3 of failures

 These all happened today.

-* The insurance company isn't actually involved in the pricing quoted by my local pharmacy, and has no insight into how the local pharmacy sets prices
-* The local pharmacy is telling the insurance company the drug is $10, which the insurance company web site is relaying to me
+* The local pharmacy is telling the insurance company the drug is $10, which the insurance company web site is relaying to me.
 * The various support people I talked to this morning may have been under pressure to move on to the next support case, resulting in them inventing solutions (refund, review process) they thought would